andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-ios.md

 Try out the iOS tutorial for a complete step-by-step guide on building applications and new features, including a full explanation of this quickstart.

-### Learn the steps to create the application used in this Quickstart
+### Learn the steps to create the application used in this quickstart

 > [!div class="nextstepaction"]
 > [Call Graph API iOS tutorial](https://docs.microsoft.com/azure/active-directory/develop/guidedsetups/active-directory-ios)